continuous-symmetry-measure/csm/python/README.md

 The Python CSM Package
 ======================

-Changes in version 0.9.4
+Changes in version 0.10.0
 ------------------------
-1. Some bug fixes.
+1. New, faster, cpp-based Munkres
-2. Incorporate the Cython wrapper for Munkres
+2. bugfix: printing separate models only for pdbs

 Changes in version 0.9.3.1
 ------------------------